Nithishvelagala/Password_Strength_Meter/README.md

 Improvement Tips: Detailed suggestions on how to improve the password, such as adding special characters or avoiding common dictionary words.
 How to Use:

+Download the given dictionary_word.json file
-Replace the dictionary file path with your own dictionary of words.
+Replace the dictionary file path with your path.
 Call the check_password_strength(password, dictionary_words) function, where password is the user’s input and dictionary_words is the set of loaded dictionary words.